FTC v. Balls of Kryptonite: Analysis and commentary

 A few weeks after the consent decree, three lawyers at Arnold & Porter commented on the disposition of the case on their firm's consumer-protection law blog.

 The references to the Superman characters were a running gag in the post, prompted by the use of "kryptonite" in the defendant company's name. "[I]t could also be argued that it would have been more appropriate to prosecute BOK under Metropolis's—or rather, the UK's consumer protection laws," they observed.
 "With increasingly more commerce being conducted over the Internet, it is likely that cross-border fraud similar to what occurred in this case will become more common," they concluded.
 "As a result, the FTC may have tough decisions as to where to direct their resources, especially given the current budget crisis."

+Other legal analyses of the decision place the decision as a pivotal change in US enforcement on the EU/US safe harbor program, being the first time the FTC had brought enforcement against a company for violation safe harbor principles.
+Shortly after the action against Balls of Kryptotine, the FTC also settled with 6 other companies over claims they had falsely claimed membership in Safe Harbor.